What Is It Like To Work On A Superyacht!

-First, let’s dive into the awesome benefits of working in the yachting industry before we talk about the not so awesome side.
+First, let’s dive into the awesome benefits of working in the yachting industry.

-If you want to work on superyachts, you should get used to the terminology of being referred to as a yachtie.
+If you want to work on a superyacht, you should get used to the terminology of being referred to as a yachtie.
 This is what anyone who works in the industry is referred to as.

 Downsides Of Working On Yachts

 Now that we discussed the amazing things you will see and do during your career working on yachts, let’s discuss some of the bad things.